NataliaCzeladka/celestial-buddies/README.md

 2. Navigate to the "Settings" tab at the top of your selected repository.
 3. Select "Pages" from the menu on the left-hand side of the screen.
 4. Make sure the "Select" dropdown menu shows "Deploy from a branch".
-5. From the "Branch" dropdown menu select "Master Branch" and click "Save".
+5. From the "Branch" dropdown menu select "Main" and click "Save".
 6. The page will automatically refresh and display the link to your deployed website.

 ### Forking the GitHub repository